 You should read the following summary financial data together with our consolidated financial statements and the related notes appearing at the end of this prospectus, "Capitalization," and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-We have derived the financial data for the nine-month period ended March 31, 2020 and consolidated balance sheet data as of March 31, 2020 from our unaudited condensed consolidated financial statements appearing elsewhere in this prospectus.
-We have derived the financial data for the fiscal years ended June 30, 2019 and 2018 and consolidated balance sheet data as of June 30, 2019 from our audited consolidated financial statements included in this prospectus.
+We have derived the financial data for the fiscal years ended June 30, 2019 and 2018 and consolidated balance sheet data as of June 30, 2019 and 2018 from our audited consolidated financial statements included in this prospectus.